President: David Anthony

 Career: Janakan is currently a Staff Specialist in the Neurology; Stroke Units at the Royal Adelaide Hospital; Head of the Neurology; Stroke Service at the Lyell McEwin Hospital.
 He also works as a neurologist in private practise.
 His special interest area is in Adult Neuromuscular and Neuro-immunological Disease and conducts a clinic in this area at the Royal Adelaide Hospital.

-Why MDA?
-Janakan has had a special interest in muscle disorders since the time of his training as a neurologist.
+Why Muscular Dystrophy SA: Janakan has had a special interest in muscle disorders since the time of his training as a neurologist.
 Janakan hopes working with MDA will enable a link to be established between the MDA community and the hospital system.

 Qualifications: Bachelor of Civil Engineering (Hons) (University of Adelaide), Company Directors Course Diploma (Austrlian Institute of Company Directors), Global Strategic Management Executive Program (Harvard Business School), Governor’s leadership Program (Leaders Institute of South Australia.